herge008/Project1/README.md

   * What is the best month for each genre?
   * What is the best month for each movie by moving rating (R, PG, PG-13 etc)?
   * Are longer running movies rated higher or lower on average?
+  * Does a higher Budget for a movie translate to more money in Revenue?

 Possible Data Sources: OMDB